 In 2004, Great Lakes Energy began making major improvements as part of a long-range reliability initiative to upgrade our entire distribution system over time.
-Approximately 50 percent of our power line distribution system is at least 50 years old.

 Key achievements to date include:

 - A total of 163 major power lines identified as “worst performing circuits” have been improved so far resulting in more reliable electric service for 106,766 GLE members throughout our service area.
 Additional members will benefit from line improvements scheduled in 2018.